RCN-ECS/GenomicsWorkshop/README.md

 ## Schedule

+## August 15
+### Day 1: Arrival and Dinner

+## August 16
-### Morning 1: Presentations: Hypothesis Testing and Integrative Analyses in Genomics
+### Morning Day 2: Presentations: Hypothesis Testing and Integrative Analyses in Genomics

 We invite presentations for testing hypotheses in genomics from a variety of marine and non-marine systems that go beyond simple "identify the genes."
 Abstracts that clearly state the hypothesis being tested and the outcome of the test will be given the highest score.

-### Afternoon 1: Discussion of filtering, standards, and best practices
+### Afternoon Day 2: Discussion of filtering, standards, and best practices

 High heterozygosity and many types of complex mutations (structural variants, index, and triallelic sites) appear to be common in marine organisms.
 These qualities can make *de novo* reference genome assembly